-Donation to fund renovations and create a lasting endowment at PC(USA) related school
+Donation to fund renovations and create a lasting endowment at PC(USA)-related school

-“Given our desire to support excellence in education it makes perfect sense to support a school that provides wonderful educational opportunities for children.
-Menaul School provides life-changing education to many underserved children and we knew that the school didn’t have the extensive resources necessary to create an operating endowment and implement needed capital improvements.
+“Given our desire to support excellence in education, it makes perfect sense to support a school that provides wonderful educational opportunities for children.
+Menaul School provides life-changing education to many underserved children, and we knew that the school didn’t have the extensive resources necessary to create an operating endowment and implement needed capital improvements.
 We are proud to create this legacy for Menaul School so it can continue its vital mission,” said Jim Collie, the representative of the Collie and Hill families.

 Since its inception, Menaul School has graduated more than 3,000 students.
 From the first graduating class in 1906, more than 90 percent of Menaul graduates have gone on to higher education.
 In more recent years, that number has increased to 98 percent.
 Menaul School is proud of its tradition of educating students in New Mexico.
-Today, it accepts students from all cultural, religious and socio-economic backgrounds.
-Fifty percent of students receive need-based financial assistance, and more than 70 percent are self-identified as belonging to racial-ethnic groups.
+Today, it accepts students from all cultural, religious and socioeconomic backgrounds.
+Fifty percent of students receive need-based financial assistance, and more than 70 percent self-identify as belonging to racial-ethnic groups.

 “Following a 121-year-long commitment to education, we now step forward together into a strong future,” said the Rev. Drew Henry, Menaul School board chair.
 The generosity of the donors will help move us toward our goal of creating a significant operating endowment for the school that will transform the lives of generations of Menaul School students to come.”
-The gift includes funds for the creation of an operating endowment as well as a capital-matching fund that will provide one-third the costs of capital improvements.
+The gift includes funds for the creation of an operating endowment as well as a capital-matching fund that will provide one-third of the costs of capital improvements.

-- Remodeling the cafeteria, which provides chef-prepared healthy meals to boarding and day students
+- remodeling the cafeteria, which provides healthy, chef-prepared meals to boarding and day students

-- Upgrading Allison Hall, home of Menaul School’s middle school science, religion and art classes
+- upgrading Allison Hall, home of Menaul School’s middle school science, religion and art classes

 2016 Menaul School Statistics

-- 99 percent graduation rate
+- 99 percent of students graduate.

-- 50 percent of students receive need-based scholarships
+- 50 percent of students receive need-based scholarships.

 Menaul School Mission Statement